The 10 Essential Books Sports Parents Should Read

 By David Epstein

-David Epstein was one of ILTWYP’s first contributors and his post on 5 crucial reasons kids should play multiple sports is still one of our most popular articles.
+David Epstein was one of ILTWYP’s first contributors, and his post on 5 crucial reasons kids should play multiple sports is still one of our most popular articles.
 In his captivating book, Epstein examines what genetic factors lead to great athletes.
-Science is the backbone of his theories and in particular he focuses on body types and traits that are predestined for a particular sport.
-For example, there is a formula of wingspan to height that favors NBA players and a keen eyesight is determined to be the separating factor for a group of MLB players.
+Science is the backbone of his theories, and in particular, he focuses on body types and traits that are predestined for a particular sport.
+For example, there is a formula of wingspan to height that favors NBA players, and keen eyesight is determined to be the separating factor for a group of MLB players.

 By George Mumford

 Author George Mumford is a mindfulness/meditation coach with extensive experience coaching Olympic athletes and collegiate teams.
-He’s known for his work with the Chicago Bulls and Los Angeles Lakers during their championship seasons in late 1990s and early 2000s.
+He’s known for his work with the Chicago Bulls and Los Angeles Lakers during their championship seasons in the late 1990s and early 2000s.
 As part of Head Coach Phil Jackson’s support staff, Mumford helped lead the Bulls and Lakers to a total of 11 NBA championships, specifically by helping star players such as Michael Jordan and Kobe Bryant refine their concentration through insight meditation training.
-It’s a great read for both older athletes and sports parents.
-There is so much wisdom splashed across the pages, I found myself circling and underlining constantly.
-And Mumford goes much deeper than just sports, this is a book about life and how to take action on becoming the best person and player possible.
+“Everyone has a Masterpiece inside, just waiting to be Unlocked.”
+Mumford writes about the importance of mindfulness for athletes and non-athletes alike, the power of thoughts, self-talk, and beliefs in shaping our reality, and explores the concept of flow and using vulnerability as a source of power to allow us to accept the unknown and respond with dignity and clarity.

 By Carol S. Dweck, Ph.D.

-In 20 years reporting on sports, this is the book I’ve most often heard referenced by coaches, sports psychologists and specialists.
-The author, now considered a world-renowned psychologist, in part because of what she wrote about in this book, Dweck started studying how children cope with failure when she was a graduate student in the 1970’s.
-In this game changing book she shares why the outcome of a problem can be affected based on how we think about it.
-Her concept of the fixed mindset and the growth mindset have been embraced by educators, companies, CEO and athletes around the world.
+This book is often referenced by coaches, sports psychologists, and specialists.
+The author, now considered a world-renowned psychologist, in part because of what she wrote about in this book, Dweck started studying how children cope with failure when she was a graduate student in the 1970s.
+In this game-changing book, she shares why the outcome of a problem can be affected based on how we think about it.
+Her concepts of the fixed mindset and the growth mindset have been embraced by educators, companies, CEO, and athletes around the world.

 By Robert Cantu, M.D. and Mark Hyman

-You might not want to read this one, but if you have a child playing sports you should read it.
-A cutting edge book written by one of the leaders in the field of concussions.
-Part manifesto, part manual, it is a guide for sports parents on how they can help reduce concussions in youth sports and prevent long term brain trauma.
-Don’t be that parent who thinks their child is immune from head injuries and the long term side effects.
+You might not want to read this one, but if you have a child playing sports, you should.
+It is a cutting-edge book written by one of the leaders in the field of concussions.
+Part manifesto, part manual, is a guide for sports parents on how they can help reduce concussions in youth sports and prevent long-term brain trauma.
+Don’t be that parent who thinks their child is immune from head injuries and their long-term side effects.

 Edited by Andrew Blauner

 Any parent involved in youth sports should read this to be reminded of the potential effect they could have on a kid.
-In this book, a diverse group of accomplished writers reflect on ways in which their coaches had an impact on their lives, both positive and negative.
-A must read for anyone responsible for nurturing the growth of children.
-It’s easy to forget that every interaction we have the opportunity to effect change in the lives of those around you, this book will motivate you to make each one of those moments count.
+In this book, a diverse group of accomplished writers reflects on ways in which their coaches had an impact on their lives, both positive and negative.
+A must-read for anyone responsible for nurturing the growth of children.
+It’s easy to forget that in every interaction, we have the opportunity to effect change in the lives of those around us; this book will motivate you to make each one of those moments count.